 And that’s beneficial in its own way…

-I want you to make games a core part of how you teach.
+Instead, you can make games a core part of how you teach.

 Do you need a hand when it comes to planning your piano lesson?
 Check out Tim’s 3 keys to an effective lesson plan.

-Does that sound a bit silly?
-Let me clarify, because this is the biggest mistake I see teachers making: they don’t have a specific topic they want to cover, and a reason for covering that topic.
+This is a big mistake that teachers make.
+They don’t have a specific topic they want to cover and a reason for covering that topic.

-When I say specific, I really mean specific.
+And by specific, we mean really specific.
 For example:

 Get the idea?
 Music theory games can do so much more for you than just keep your student engaged.